 The most popular one is, of course, SK-II First Treatment Essence, but its price tag is not for everyone.
 I’ve tried it and liked it, but it’s definitely not an everyday purchase for me.
 I’ve also liked Missha’s essences, the original one and the second reformulation.
 However, I find it quite annoying that they keep reformulating the product.
 They come up with a completely new product which leaves us dubious whether we will like it as much as the previous version or not.
 This is why I’ve decided to try something entirely new, and I’ve bought the Secret Key’s Starting Treatment Essence.
 Basically the same thing as FTE, just different wording.

-I’ve picked the Secret Key STE Rose Edition, simply because it was on sale at that time and the ingredients are quite similar to the regular version.
+I picked the Secret Key STE Rose Edition, simply because it had been discounted and the ingredients are quite similar to the regular version.

 INCI: Galactomyces ferment filtrate, Dipropylene glycol, Niacinamide, Glycerine, Citrus Grandis Seed Extract, Acorus Gramineus Root/Stem Extract, Perilla Ocymoides Leaf Extract, Rosa Centifolia Flower Water. (yesstyle.com)